 Downtown St. Petersburg is surrounded on three sides by Interstate highways – I-275 to the west, and two Interstate feeders, I-175 to the south of downtown and I-375 to the north.

 The city is served by the Pinellas Suncoast Transit Agency (PSTA), which provides safe, convenient, accessible and affordable transportation services county-wide and connects with HARTLINE, the transit agency serving Tampa/Hillsborough County.
 More than 200 vehicles transport 14.5 million riders annually – or 44,664 a day.

 - Downtown St. Petersburg is served by two trolley systems, the St. Petersburg Trolley and the Central Ave.
 The trolley, or “The Looper,” provides 50-cent rides around downtown’s hotels and attractions with service also to the St. Petersburg Beaches.

 - In late 2016, the city launched its bike share program in downtown and the surrounding neighborhoods.

 - The Cross-Bay Ferry debuted in November 2016 connecting downtown St. Petersburg with downtown Tampa.
-The ferry is currently running on a 6-month pilot program to assess its viability as a permanent transportation option.
+After a successful 6-month pilot program, the city is looking to establish the ferry as a permanent transportation option.

 St. Petersburg has been ranked Florida’s most walkable community and also a bike-friendly city.
 The CityTrails program has created the most extensive network of bicycle and pedestrian trails throughout all areas of the city with more than 100 miles of trails, including the award-winning Pinellas Trail, a 48-mile trail that can connect a cyclist from St. Petersburg to the south to Tarpon Springs, the northernmost city in Pinellas County.